Sleep Apnea Awareness Month

 Helping your symptoms is our number one priority, even if you may not be dealing with sleep apnea specifically.
 We will talk through recommendations on life changes and other considerations to help you improve your sleep.
 For example, we may recommend sleeping on your side more often or making changes to your diet.

-In many cases, sleep apnea can be caused by crooked teeth that block your airway at night.
+Poor sleep and nighttime snoring can sometimes be caused by crooked teeth that block your airway at night.
 Our office offers orthodontic options, such as Invisalign® clear aligners, to straighten smiles for patients whose teeth block their airways while asleep.
 Check out our page on Orthodontics for more information about these useful tools.

 Sleep Apnea Screener